TanyaIgnatenko/image-insertion-detector-thesis/README.md

-### Presentation of the thesis 'Development of a Software Tool for Detecting Modifications in Digital Photographs'.
+### Presentation of the diploma thesis 'Development of a Software Tool for Detecting Modifications in Digital Photographs'.

 [Presentation](https://github.com/TanyaIgnatenko/image-insertion-detector-diploma-work/blob/main/Tatyana_Ignatenko-diploma-presentation.pdf)